 So a lot of threads to pull together here, BUT let me try.
 OKAY!
 I learned a new word today.
 It’s enantiodromia.
-That’s a Jungian word meaning once anything gets too extreme, it with inevitably swing back into the other direction.
+A Jungian word meaning once anything gets too extreme, it will inevitably fold in on itself and reverse.
 The tangible example being a pendulum swinging.
-But I am wondering if we’re at the end of patriarchy.
-If it’s all burning down because of men, could it be so simple as seeing, clearly, oh the tide’s RIGHT about to turn.
-That pendulum is so so so far in one direction…and that means it’s bound to come back.
+So, like, I am wondering if we’re at the end of patriarchy.
+Think about it!
+If it’s all burning down because of men, that would seem worse than ever or it could be a sign: the tide is RIGHT about to turn.
+That ride at Six Flags, Crazanity.
+The part where you’re as far whipped back as possible, the half second of free fall before you’re whooshed as far the opposite direction of sky as physics allows.

 So that, to start.

 And then I’ve also been considering how I’m going through a huge ego death revelation.
-I mean I’m not Jesus Christ, but I’m just so pessimistic about the stability of this world…it’s getting easier to go with the flow.
+I mean I’m not Jesus Christ, but I’m just so pessimistic about the stability of this world…it’s getting necessary to go with the flow more.
+To unclench from plans and goals.
+It’s not an easy process by any means, but I am doing it.
 So much of my life used to be about setting up long term success, as is “normal.”
 How to work in a way that would offer me the best shot at a stable forever.
 But I just didn’t do that.
 I couldn’t do that.
-And I don’t believe in a forever, and I definitely wouldn’t believe it to be forever.
+And I don’t believe in a definite stability, and I definitely wouldn’t believe it to be forever.
 I wouldn’t expect stability for more than a year anymore.
-Life is too weird and the empire is falling.
+The weather is too weird and the empire is falling.
 I’m glad but I’m scared.
 I don’t want us to go, but if we’re going, we’re going.
 Unless…we’re not.
-Unless we stop the machine and, dare I say, reverse it?
+Unless we stop the machine, or reverse it?

 So also that, to second.

-It was such an exciting day when Busy decided she was going to go off script and talk about a horrible new piece of abortion legislation in her monologue.
-The whole staff was all flurry, excited to be doing something we really cared about.
-I actually really admire that the show was never political.
+It was such an exciting day when Busy decided she was going to go off-script and talk about a horrible new piece of abortion legislation in her monologue.
+The whole staff was all aflurry, excited to be doing something we really cared about.
+I actually admired that the show was never political.
 It served a political purpose still!
 And the demographic of Gen X women really needed that!
 But!
 All that to say, it was fun to do one overly political thing right at the end of the show’s run.

-So Busy before she submitted it to our director Liz (who was in on the idea and going to sneak Busy’s abortion comments into the teleprompter after the speech was submitted to the E! execs) Busy came back up to the writers’ room.
+So before Busy submitted her final comments to the director Liz (who was going to sneak the speechlet into the teleprompter post-studio approval), Busy came back up to the writers’ room.
 She asked for me and Loretta.
 Caissie joined.
 We workshopped the words.
 I made some suggestions, like lose as many numbers as possible.
 I think people tune out when they hear numbers.
 Just speak from the heart.
 Don’t litigate when a fetus becomes a person, just do a hard line yes abortion.

-When we met with the whole staff we gave an overview of the plan.
-But, someone noted, we’ve already produced the rest of the whole show.
-“So you’re gonna give a speech about abortion and then…” And then we all knew.
-We had a special guest star that day, Tom Lenk.
-We were doing a bit where crew dressed in trash versions of gala outfits.
+When we met with the whole staff, we gave an overview of the plan.
+But, someone noted, we’ve already produced the rest of the show.
+“So you’re gonna give a heartfelt speech about abortion and then…” And then we all remembered… We had a special guest star that day, Tom Lenk.
+He was doing a bit where crew dressed in trash versions of gala outfits.

 Then I got mad.
 YEAH, I chirped, THAT IS WHAT BEING A WOMAN FEELS LIKE.
-You have to casually remember your bodily rights are being ripped away and then think about keeping up with fashion in the same breath.
+You have to casually remember your bodily rights are being ripped away and then keep up with fashion in the same thirty seconds.
 And Busy lit up from the couch, pointed at me–

 Honestly getting a lot of signs.
 Coincidences, emotional connections, a settled heart (sometimes).
 Not sure which you want to take credit for, but maybe thank you!